 RI is also a state which offers a lot of beachside fun.
 The sandy beaches of Narragansett fill with tourists each summer, and those who aren’t sunning themselves on the shore can get active with kayaking, sailing, deep sea fishing, or wildlife tours.
 If this part of Rhode Island isn’t secluded enough, you could head out on the ferry to Block Island.
 Like the islands off of Massachusetts, Block Island is a coastal resort spot that is much beloved.

 - Don’t forget to visit: The Beavertail Lighthouse, the 3rd oldest lighthouse in North America

 Things to Do in Connecticut

 Mystic and the Mystic Seaport are definitely a favorite in Connecticut.
-This open air museum introduces you to the ship-focused lives of the past, with tours, exhibits, and even impressive sailing ships to climb onboard and explore.
+This open-air museum introduces you to the ship-focused lives of the past, with tours, exhibits, and even impressive sailing ships to climb on board and explore.
 The nearby Mystic Aquarium is an outstanding attraction, especially for families.
 You’ll learn about marine wildlife from both near and far at this impressive centre.

 Museum lovers will enjoy CT.
-Wherever you journey within the state, many museums and historic homes await.
+Wherever your journey within the state, many museums and historic homes await.
 In bigger cities such as Hartford and New Haven (home of Yale University), you’ll also be presented with a choice of art galleries and other educational sites.